Migrate a Composer-based Drupal Site to a Build Tools Site

 Before You Begin

-Clone your existing site to your local environment following the git clone
+Clone your existing site to your local environment following the git clone command from the dashboard.

 The existing site's commit history will no longer exist after migrating to the new site.